rajibmitra/subDomain/README.md

 This CLI tool provides a fast and reliable way to fetch subdomains, aiding both in developmental operations and security assessments.
 Whether you're a website administrator, a developer, or a security expert, this tool is designed to make your life easier and your operations more secure.

+## Why this tool is better than others in market

+At the core of the Subdomains CLI Tool's performance and efficiency is the Go programming language (often referred to as Golang).
+Here's a brief overview of how Go contributes to the tool's prowess:

+Concurrency with Goroutines: Go is inherently designed for concurrency.
+It uses 'goroutines', which are lightweight threads managed by the Go runtime.
+This means our tool can execute multiple tasks concurrently, such as making multiple API requests or processing multiple subdomains simultaneously, without the overhead of traditional heavyweight threads.

+Channels for Communication: Channels in Go provide a way for goroutines to communicate with each other and synchronize their execution.
+In the context of our tool, channels ensure that data (like subdomains) is seamlessly passed between different parts of the program and that all tasks complete as intended.

+Efficient Compilation: Go compiles to machine code.
+This means that the tool doesn't rely on an interpreter or a virtual machine, leading to faster execution times.

+Optimized for Networking: Go has a powerful standard library, especially for networking tasks.
+This ensures efficient and robust network calls when our tool queries the subdomain.center API.

+Memory Management: Go uses a garbage collector optimized for low-latency scenarios.
+This means our tool manages memory efficiently without manual intervention, ensuring that it remains performant even with large datasets.

+In essence, the combination of Go's design principles, its focus on concurrency, and its robust standard library means that the Subdomains CLI Tool can deliver results quickly and effectively, making it a preferred choice for those who need to fetch subdomains in real-time or at scale.

 ## Installation

 ### Prerequisites: